Translation: why use freelance or agency professionals?

 To become a translator-interpreter, a 5-year study course is necessary.
 It is possible to obtain a master's degree at a university or a specialized school, such as ESIT or ISIT.

 Translation can be applied to all fields.
 It is a very broad profession divided into several sectors of activity.
-Thus, there are:
+For example, there are :

-- The revising translator: the latter checks a translation against the original text and improves the style of a translated text.
+• Revising translators: they check a translation against the original text and improve the style of a translated text.

-- The translator in the audiovisual sector: he/she specializes in subtitling and dubbing films for cinema or television, and in preparing radio programs.
+• Audiovisual translators: they specialize in subtitling and dubbing films for cinema or television, and in preparing radio broadcasts.

-- The technical translator: this profession consists of specializing in a particular field and mastering the vocabulary (medical, legal, electronic, multimedia, etc.).
-He/she has a double curriculum (specialized training and translator training).
+• Technical translators: they specialize in a particular field and master its vocabulary (medical, legal, electronics, multimedia, etc.).
+They have a double curriculum (specialized training and translator training).

-- The forensic translator: translates documents intended to be used in court and may act as an interpreter during a hearing or investigation, appointed by the judicial authority.
+• Legal expert translators: they translate documents intended for use in court, and may act as interpreter at hearings or investigations, appointed by the judicial authority.

-- The post-editor translator: he corrects and revises texts automatically translated by translation software.
+• Post-editor translators: they correct and revise texts automatically translated by translation software.

-- The localizing translator: specializes in adapting interfaces for users from other countries and cultures (games, websites, DVDs, etc.) in the web, multimedia or computer fields.
+• Localization translators: they specialize in adapting interfaces for users from other countries and cultures (games, websites, DVDs, etc.) in the web, multimedia or IT fields.

-- The terminology translator: specialized in researching and gathering French equivalents of foreign terms in technical fields (aeronautics, medical, etc.).
+• Terminology translators: they specialize in researching and gathering English equivalents of foreign terms in technical fields (aeronautics, medical, etc.).

-Each translator has his or her own specificity and will thus have the advantage of finding the right words according to the service you are looking for.
+Each translator has his or her own speciality and will thus have the advantage of finding the right words according to the service you are looking for.

-In today's society, globalization is present on a daily basis and we often come into contact with non-English speaking people** in the workplace.
+In Switzerland, we still come into contact with non-English speaking people in the workplace.